-Please visit our main reception area on the lower ground floor (Entrance 1) for your admission.
+Please visit our Reception Area, Entrance 1 on the lower ground floor for your admission.

 Being admitted on the day of your surgery

 If you are admitted on the same day as your surgery, you may be directed to the Day Surgery Unit for your admission.
 Our Pre-Admission staff will inform you where to go for your admission.